oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 </details>

-There we go—consistent, lazy scraping with fewer lines of code than with traditional tools like Selenium.
+There we go — consistent, lazy scraping, taking advantage of modern tools.

+# Concluding remarks

+ I've always considered web scraping to be a boring task, but the tools for the job have improved so much over time that, nowadays, with libraries like this one and AI, extracting web data has become fun and challenging (including the competitor data you crave).
+Plus, you can do it with far fewer lines of code than with traditional tools like Selenium, which feels refreshing.
 Be sure to explore the other strategies and capabilities of the Crawl4AI library!